trstlabs/intento/docs/docs/background/differentiation.md

 - **Governance-Driven Execution Parameters** – The community governs execution scalability and fee burn parameters, ensuring long-term sustainability.
 - **Monetization for Integrators** – Integrators can host interchain accounts, abstracting host chain fees and allowing users to pay fees in a single token (e.g., INTO or ATOM), making automation seamless.
 - **Decentralized Revenue Model** – Execution services can be monetized while maintaining full user control and self-custodial execution.
-- **Permissionless Hosting** – Any integrator can run hosted interchain accounts, monetizing by charging fees while ensuring non-custodial execution for users.
+- **Permissionless Hosting** – Any integrator can run trustless excution agent, monetizing by charging fees while ensuring non-custodial execution for users.

 ### A New Standard for Intent-Based Execution